kneasle/wheatley/README.md

 This bot is designed to be a **'ninja helper with no ego'**.

-It will ring all unassigned bells perfectly whilst fitting into whatever you are doing, adjusting to your changes in rhythm.
+It will ring all unassigned bells perfectly whilst fitting in with whatever you are doing, adjusting to your changes in rhythm.
 It will never try to take control of the ringing by giving instructions or powering on with a different rhythm to everyone else (unless you tell it to).